surendragamage/slacklite/README.md

 ## Actions

-* `slacklite.chat.postMessag` - Sends a message to a channel.
+* `slacklite.chat.postMessag` - Sends a message to a slack channel.